Manage Your Health Insurance Account - Access Health CT openEnroll_start=11/01/2022

 1. What if I no longer qualify for HUSKY Health?

-If you no longer qualify for HUSKY Health, you can shop for health and dental coverage through Access Health CT.
+If you no longer qualify for HUSKY Health, you can shop for health and/or dental coverage through Access Health CT.
 There are full coverage options available at little or no cost.
 Contact Access Health CT to find out what you may qualify for:

 • Online